scummvm/scummvm/README.md

     F5                     - Displays a save/load box
     Alt-F5                 - Displays the original save/load box, if the
                              game has one.
-You can save and load games using using this, however it is not intended for this purpose, and may even crash ScummVM in some games.
-    i                      - Displays IQ points (Indiana Jones and the Last Crusade, and Indiana Jones and the Fate of Atlantis)
+You can save and load games using this, however it is not intended for this purpose, and may even crash ScummVM in some games. i                      - Displays IQ points (Indiana Jones and the Last Crusade, and Indiana Jones and the Fate of Atlantis)